SwapnilH09/SwapnilH09/README.md

 - 👋 Hi, I’m Swapnil, @SwapnilH09
 - 👀 I’m skilled at programming using Python and SQL.
 - I am interested in leveraging the power of machines to solve tasks which require near-human level intelligence.
-So, I constantly work on personal projects using Machine learning, Computer Vision, NLP, Data Analytics and ETL.
+So, I am consistent in working on pet projects using Machine learning, Computer Vision, NLP, Data Analytics and ETL.
 - I’m currently learning HOW to LEVERAGE CLOUD RESOURCES for training and deployment of my machine learning projects.
 - I’m looking to collaborate on ---- I am interested in Application of ML Algorithms and vectorization of datapoints in Data Science projects.
 - I post answers consistently on stack overflow, check me out at https://stackoverflow.com/users/8595790/hansrajswapnil